 Lower Cholesterol Levels

 Flaxseeds contain high amounts of dietary fiber and omega-3 fatty acids, both of which have been found to reduce blood cholesterol levels.
-One study revealed that people who consumed flaxseed powder daily for three weeks had a significant reduction in their total cholesterol and LDL (bad) cholesterol levels (2).
+Several studies have found that people who included flaxseed in their diet or supplemented it had a significant reduction in their total cholesterol and LDL (bad) cholesterol levels (2).

 Promotes Weight Loss

 Due to its high dietary fiber content, flaxseeds can help promote weight loss by improving gut health and making you feel full longer.
 Fiber also helps improve blood sugar control, which is important for reducing your risk of several chronic diseases associated with obesity.
-In one study, women who ate about three tablespoons of milled flaxseed lost 65 percent more fat from their waists during a 12-week period than those who didn’t consume any flaxseed (2).
+A systematic review and meta-analysis found that participants in controlled trials experienced significant reductions in body weight and waist circumference.

 Constipation is a common problem that affects people of all ages.
 It can be caused by a variety of factors, including a low-fiber diet, dehydration, and lack of exercise.
 Flaxseeds are a good source of fiber, which can help relieve constipation and other digestive problems (2).